erinvdoyle/sweetiverse/README.md

 You can visit the site [here](https://sweetiverse-24537debe589.herokuapp.com/)

-You can register as a new user here, explore the inventory, add SWEETiS to your shopping bag, and test our subscription and checkout processes [starting here](https://sweetiverse-24537debe589.herokuapp.com/accounts/signup/)
+You can register as a new user, explore the inventory, add SWEETiS to your shopping bag, and test our subscription and checkout processes [starting here](https://sweetiverse-24537debe589.herokuapp.com/accounts/signup/)

 Use the [Stripe Dummy Card](https://stripe.com/docs/testing) to simulate the purchasing process: